xUrbana/tempest/README.md

 ## Installing the Python Module

 The `pytempest` Python module can be installed using `pip`.
 This process will automatically build the C++ extension using `scikit-build-core`.
+You must use a freethreading version of python.
+This application is built and tested with `python3.15t` but it should work with `python3.13t` as well.

 1.  **Ensure you have `pip` and a Python development environment:**
     ```bash